engineering87/dotnet-design-patterns/README.md

 ### Behavioral Patterns
 Behavioral patterns focus on the interactions between objects and how responsibilities are distributed among them.
 They define how objects communicate and collaborate to perform specific tasks.

-## Repository Layout
-Each design pattern category has its own directory and each pattern inside has its own folder, its description and its source code.

 ## Importance of Design Patterns
 By leveraging design patterns, developers can create more robust, maintainable, and scalable software systems.
 Patterns provide a framework for solving common design problems and ensure that solutions adhere to best practices in software engineering.